 The listed buildings have been carefully integrated into the Ram Quarter masterplan which was conceived as a series of interlinked public urban spaces with the previously inaccessible riverfront of the Wandle featuring enhanced biodiversity, planted terraces, footpaths and three new pedestrian bridges.

 Strategically located at the northern end of the development, the residential tower signals the regeneration of Wandsworth Town and the rediscovery of the River Wandle.
 The towers triangular form responds perfectly to the shape of the site, helping to define the public realm along the river whilst creating visual intrigue to the South London skyline.
 The three elevations produce an elegant silhouette, whilst the dramatic angular corners emphasize the buildings verticality and address the three principle approaches from the town centre, the borough and London.

 The palette of materials used on the tower contrast the predominantly brick façades of the low rise buildings.
 Glass is used in varying degrees of opacity, from clear to ceramic backed and insulated.
 Punctuated full width balconies sit around the perimeter of the residential floors with wooden screens to provide both privacy and articulation to the façade.

-Ten lower level buildings adopt and reinterpret the materials, forms and scale of the existing industrial structures to define the urban edges of the public realm.
-At ground level, the elevations are enlivened with retail units to create a vibrant and active environment, whilst above, the high quality residential accommodation benefits from the more tranquil setting of private elevated gardens.
+The ten low rise buildings adopt and reinterpret the form and scale of the existing industrial structures to define the urban edges of the public realm.
+At ground level, the elevations are enlivened with retail units to create a vibrant and active town centre, whilst above, the high quality residential accommodation benefits from the more tranquil setting of private elevated gardens.